primaryobjects/chatskills/readme.md

 ## Creating a Skill

 Skills are programs that your chatbot can run.
 They consist of intents, which are composed of utterances (phrases to match from the user input), responses, and session memory.
-Each skill holds its own memory space, so you can store and retrieve variables, to help with responding intelligently to the user.
+Each skill can access session memory, so you can store and retrieve variables to help with responding intelligently to the user.

 Here's an example of creating a new skill, named "horoscope".